The Importance of Commercial Kitchen Regulations

 Whether you’re renting a commercial kitchen or have your own space, it’s important to make your kitchen as economical as possible.
 Using the right power suppliers and commercial-grade systems will help you go green.
 The time and cost-efficient industrial boiler is a prime example of this; it’s able to prepare large amounts of hot water in a short amount of time, ideal for a busy working kitchen.

 At Dephna, our kitchens meet all British Standards and regulations and offer complete flexibility and 24-hour access with commission-free deliveries.
-If you’re interested in our commercial kitchen rental, cold storage rooms or catering kitchens, enquire now to book a visit.
+If you’re interested in our kitchens to rent in London, cold storage rooms or catering kitchens, enquire now to book a visit.